 Also cool is the Dinner in the Dark, which you can book with the same provider.
 As the name suggests, you will be served dinner in the dark.
 You’ll have to find out what you’re actually being served without your eyesight, which is super exciting.
 But don’t worry: there’s nothing disgusting about it.

-Then book your ticket right here.
-The meeting point is at Hamburg Landungsbrücken, in the “StrandPauli” parking lot at St. Pauli Hafenstraße 89.
-You can ride between 10:00 – 18:00 (2 hours longer in summer).
+But you can also do it with small hot rods.
+You can book a ticket for this here.
+The meeting point is at the Hamburg Landungsbrücken, in the “StrandPauli” car park, at St. Pauli Hafenstraße 89.
+You can drive between 10:00 – 18:00 (2 hours longer in summer).

-All you need to take part is a valid class 3/B driving license.
+To participate, you only need a valid class 3/B driver’s license.
 Helmets are provided free of charge.

 Escape rooms have been a popular activity for young and old for years, especially for team events.
 You are locked in a room with a group and have to solve various puzzles and find hidden objects together in a limited amount of time in order to win.